SagarGowda-Official/FinanceDairy/README.md

 2.This application is used to add your day-to-day financial transactions and keep a track of your income and expenditure easily.

-3.You can add, edit, delete, update your financial entries in your dairy.
+3.You can add, edit, delete, update your financial entries in your diary.

 4.Users need to signup before using the application